dkaip/dkaip.github.io/docs/SemicondunctorManufacturing.md

 These are some projects that provide APIs and or utilities that are useful when needing to produce automation software in the domain of Semiconductor Manufacturing.
 {: .fs-5 .fw-300 }

 These projects are only really appropriate for those that are working primarily in the realm of shop floor automation in the semiconductor industry.
-If you do not work in that industry or you are not familiar with the SEMI Standards **E4**, **E5**, **E30**, **E37**, et al., these projects are probably not for you.
+If you do not work in that industry or you are not familiar with the SEMI&reg; Standards **E4**, **E5**, **E30**, **E37**, et al., these projects are probably not for you.
 {: .fs-5 .fw-300 }

 ## Table of contents